laravel/nova-docs/4.0/resources/fields.md

 Textarea::make('Biography'),
 ```

-By default, Textarea fields will not display their content when viewing a resource on its detail page.
-It will be hidden behind a "Show Content" link, that when clicked will reveal the content.
-You may specify the Textarea field should always display its content by calling the `alwaysShow` method on the field itself:
+By default, Textarea fields will not display their content when viewing a resource's detail page.
+Instead, the contents of the field will be hidden behind a "Show Content" link, which will reveal the content when clicked.
+However, if you would like, you may specify that the `Textarea` field should always display its content by invoking the `alwaysShow` method on the field:

 ```php
 Textarea::make('Biography')->alwaysShow(),
 ```

-You may also specify the textarea's height by calling the `rows` method on the field:
+You may specify the `Textarea` height by invoking the `rows` method on the field:

 ```php
 Textarea::make('Excerpt')->rows(3),
 ```

-Textarea fields may be customized further by setting any attribute on the field.
-This can be done by calling the `withMeta` methods and passing in a valid `extraAttributes` value:
+`Textarea` fields may be further customized by setting any attribute on the field.
+This can be done by calling the `withMeta` method and providing an `extraAttributes` array containing key / value pairs of HTML attributes:

 ```php
 Textarea::make('Excerpt')->withMeta(['extraAttributes' => [